Convenors: Emmanuel, Salesian, CRC Melton, SACCSS Executive Officer

 – NO jewellery is allowed, NO TAPING of jewellery.

 – Nails should be trimmed to fingertips or gloves worn.

-– The wearing of mouth guards is HIGHLY RECOMMENDED in all SACCSS AFL matches
+– The wearing of mouth guards is HIGHLY RECOMMENDED in all SACCSS Australian Rules Football matches

 3. Support staff/ convenor will come to each field and collect scores with both team coach’s signatures and the

 umpires votes for the SACCSS Best and Fairest.

 4. Length of games for Round Robin format – 2 x 10 minutes halves with no time on and a 5 min ½ time break.

 Where a Grand Final is played on the same day: 2 x 10-minute halves in the Grand Final

 (Five minutes break at ½ time, 10-minute break at ½ time in the Grand Final).